FrederikHennecke/DeepLearning4NLP/README.md

 ### Hyperparameter Optimization

 Describe briefly how you found your optimal hyperparameter.
 If you focussed strongly on Hyperparameter Optimization, you can also include it in the Experiment section.

 _Note: Random parameter optimization with no motivation/discussion is not interesting and will be graded accordingly_

+**Paraphrase Type Generation (PTG)**
+A mixture of grid search for some hyperparameter, intuition for others and rule of thumb found in the the pytroch documentation.

 ## Visualizations
 Add relevant graphs of your experiments here.
 Those graphs should show relevant metrics (accuracy, validation loss, etc.) during the training.
 Compare the  different training processes of your improvements in those graphs.